seekrcentral/seekrflow/docs/tutorials.rst

     python ~/seekrflow/seekrflow/flow.py work_butanol/seekrflow.json run
     python ~/seekr2/seekr2/analyze.py work_butanol/root/model.xml

-This tutorial gave an example for how to run SEEKR with a system that has already been parametrized.
+This tutorial gave an example for how to run SEEKR with a system that has already been parameterized.

 Tutorial 5: Host-Guest System: Set up a Batch Job with the seekrflow API